 Neurology

-Dr. Dallara-Marsh spent a month in her final year of residency working with Neurologists in the Dominican Republic, and has studied multiple languages at one time or another including Spanish, Italian, French, and Mandarin.
+Dr. Dallara-Marsh spent a month in her final year of residency working with neurologists in the Dominican Republic and has studied multiple languages, including Spanish, Italian, French, and Mandarin.

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.